mesosphere/dcos-docs-site/pages/1.11/deploying-services/index.md

 ---

 <!-- The source repo for this topic is https://github.com/dcos/dcos-docs -->

-DC/OS uses Marathon to manage processes and services.
+ DC/OS uses Marathon to manage your processes and services.

 Marathon is the "init system" for DC/OS.
 Marathon starts and monitors your applications and services, automatically healing failures.